-Replevin is a law that allows people to recover goods and property that they believe are rightfully theirs.
+Replevin is a law that allows people to recover goods and property that they believe is rightfully theirs.
 These goods and properties are actually being withheld from them.
 People sue to recover these items through a court of law.
 It is regarded as an equitable remedy; it involves a court ordering a person(s) to return the goods instead of ordering compensation from them.

-Replevin can be applied in a wide range of situations; these include but not limited to situations in which a person’s property was temporarily held and should have been given back to them, but the item was still not released.
-This may also occur when two parties both have rights to possession, where one has more right than another, but the other party will not return ownership.
+Replevin can be applied in a wide range of situations; these include but are not limited to situations in which a person’s property was temporarily held and should have been given back to them, but the item was still not released.
+This may also occur when two parties both have rights to possession, where one has more rights than another, but the other party will not return ownership.

 For example, replevin actions are typically used by creditors.
 Creditors reclaim a property (usually a vehicle) that is unlawfully held by a debtor.
 However, should the debtor pay the fees and arrears due, this makes the vehicle eligible for release.
 If the creditor does not release it, the person may take replevin action.